-SAINT-LAURENT, QUEBEC--(Marketwire - Feb 11, 2013) - The Honourable Bernard Valcourt, Associate Minister of National Defence and Minister of State (Atlantic Canada Opportunities Agency) (La Francophonie), and Member of Parliament for Madawaska-Restigouche today announced a significant subcontract that will play an important role in providing the Canadian Army with a new and improved fleet of Light Armoured Vehicles III.
+HAMMONDS PLAINS, NOVA SCOTIA--(Marketwire - Jan 21, 2013) - The Honourable Peter MacKay, Minister of National Defence, today announced a significant subcontract that will play an important role in providing the Canadian Army with a new and improved fleet of Light Armoured Vehicles III.

-Thales Canada of Saint-Laurent, Québec, has been awarded this $12.40 million subcontract by General Dynamics Land Systems - Canada in support of the Light Armoured Vehicle III Upgrade Project.
+IMP Electronic Systems of Hammonds Plains, Nova Scotia, has been awarded a $2.74 million subcontract by General Dynamics Land Systems - Canada in support of the Light Armoured Vehicle III Upgrade Project.

-"Today''s announcement demonstrates our continued support of our brave men and women in uniform and skilled Canadian workers - including right here in Saint-Laurent," said Minister Valcourt.
-"Our investments will provide our troops with the modern equipment they need to conduct their missions safely and effectively for many decades to come while supporting Canadian workers across the country."
+"Today''s announcement demonstrates our continued support of our brave men and women in uniform and skilled Canadian workers - including right here in Hammonds Plains," said Minister MacKay.
+"Our investments will provide our troops with the modern equipment they need to conduct their missions safely and effectively for many decades to come."

 The Light Armoured Vehicle III Upgrade Project, one of four Family of Land Combat Vehicle projects announced by the Government of Canada, will capitalize on existing and evolving technology to improve the protection, mobility and lethality of the Light Armoured Vehicle III fleet.
-The project will modernize a portion of the existing fleet to ensure it remains a highly protected, operationally mobile and tactically agile combat vehicle that will remain the backbone of domestic and expeditionary task forces, extending the life span of the Light Armoured Vehicle III to 2035.
+The project will modernize a portion of the existing fleet to ensure it remains a highly protected, operationally mobile and tactically agile combat vehicle and the backbone of domestic and expeditionary task forces by extending the life span of the Light Armoured Vehicle III to 2035.

 This subcontract is a result of the Government of Canada''s $1.064 billion contract award to General Dynamics Land Systems - Canada in October 2011 for the delivery of 550 upgraded Light Armoured Vehicles and is a prime example of the high quality work Canadian industry is carrying out as a result of the Government of Canada''s Industrial and Regional Benefits policy.
 The Government of Canada''s agreement with General Dynamics Land Systems - Canada commits the company to re-invest 100 per cent of the contract value in business activities in the Canadian economy, further expanding the economic benefits of this procurement in regions across the country.